cpsusie/DotNetVault/DotNetVault/README.md

     3. static analysis rules enforced by compilation errors emitted from the integrated Roslyn analyzer prevent references to mutable state from outside the protected resource from becoming part of the protected resource and prevent the leaking of references to mutable state inside the protected resource to the outside.

 See **Pdf for full description of this project.**

+Please note that the first stable release of the project is in the v.0.1.5.0 branch -- and under releases.
+Further commits to THAT branch will be in the nature of bug fixes, minor improvements, correction of clerical errors only.
+Feature development will continue in the MASTER branch.

+RELEASE NOTES VERSION 0.1.5.0:

+   This is the first release not explicitly marked beta or alpha.
+This is currently a one-person project produced outside of work hours.
+It is almost certainly not bug-free or without flaws, but it has been used extensively enough in the test projects to prove itself useful in managing shared mutable state in complex concurrent state machine scenarios.
+I am confident that it will prove useful, despite any residual bugs and flaws.
+You should not expect bug free or flawless conformance to specifications.
+It will prove, however, far more useful than problematic.
+Please report bugs or feature requests.

+   Updated Project Description PDF.
+Updated README.md.

 RELEASE NOTES VERSION 0.1.4.2: